Quick Banoffee Pie with Dulce de Leche

 - 1/3 cup powdered sugar (for whipping the cream)

-- as needed chocolate shavings (for garnish, optional)
+- to taste chocolate flakes (for garnishing, optional)

 - Dulche de Leche